turnerjennings/dynautomate/README.md

 # Dynautomate

-A workflow for setting up copies of a LS-DYNA input deck for parametric analyses.
+A workflow for building parametric DOEs in LS-DYNA on HPC

 # Objects
 ## keyfile